PNG to ICO Converter

 Conversion Difficulties & Why Convert.Guru

-The primary technical difficulty in converting .PNG to .ICO is generating the internal directory structure.
-An .ICO file is not a standard image; it is a header followed by an index of image payloads.
+The primary technical difficulty when you convert .PNG to .ICO is handling the container structure.
+A valid .ICO is not just a renamed .PNG.
+It is a directory structure pointing to embedded image data.

 PNG vs. ICO: What is the better choice?